2020 RELIT BEST NOVEL WINNER

 SKIN HOUSE is a story about two guys who end up in the same bar they started out in.
 Maybe they're slightly better off than they were in the beginning.
 Or maybe not.
 One has a girlfriend though.
 They both have a little extra cash, enough to order nachos whenever they want to without going through their pockets first.
 They're not dead, and that's something right there.
 And they're not arrested, which is the quite surprising part.

-SKIN HOUSE is published internationally by the award winning Anvil Press and is available wherever you get books (including, as of late 2021, the lunar surface, as a part of the NASA/Astrobotic Mission to the Moon, and in 2023 with SpaceX).
+SKIN HOUSE is published internationally by the award winning Anvil Press and is available wherever you get books (including, as of 2022, the lunar surface, as a part of the NASA/Astrobotic Mission to the Moon, and in 2023 with SpaceX).

 I AM BILLY THE KID